John Smith's Brewery: Sponsorship

 John Smith's Day at York Racecourse in 2009.

 John Smith's is a major sponsor of horse racing in the United Kingdom.
 It has sponsored the Northumberland Plate since 2003, and more than 90 "No Nonsense" race days are held throughout the year at 28 jump and flat racecourses across the UK.
 The brand has sponsored the John Smith's Cup (originally the Magnet Cup until 1998) at York since 1960, which is the longest running sponsorship in flat racing in the world.
 John Smith's previously sponsored the Grand National between 2005 and 2013.

-In August 2012 John Smith's announced a five-year sponsorship of the Kirklees Stadium in Huddersfield, home to football team Huddersfield Town and rugby league team Huddersfield Giants, which was renamed "John Smith's Stadium".
-In December 2016, this deal was extended for a further five years.
+From August 2012 until 2025 John Smith's sponsored the Kirklees Stadium in Huddersfield, home to football team Huddersfield Town and rugby league team Huddersfield Giants, which was renamed "John Smith's Stadium".